yaikobzeray/dev-journal/activity_log.md

 Set up FastAPI with SQLAlchemy async sessions.
 Required careful session lifecycle management.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [DOCKER] Monday, 27 May 2024 — Entry 4

+Set up docker-compose for local dev: Django, PostgreSQL, Redis, and Nginx all in one command.

+*Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*